JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-which results in the following output.
+The previous method definition results in the following output.

 ```jldoctest currency
 julia> b